 Fentanyl deaths on the rise in Ontario: coroner

 Fentanyl pills are shown in an undated police handout photo.
-(THE CANADIAN PRESS/HO - Alberta Law Enforcement Response Teams (ALERT))
+(Alberta Law Enforcement Response Teams (ALERT) / THE CANADIAN PRESS)

 The Canadian Press

 TORONTO -- Fentanyl deaths are on the rise in Ontario, though the province's chief coroner says numbers there aren't as bleak as elsewhere in the country.

 Fentanyl overdoses have made headlines in the past year as the deadly opioid has become more widely available.